 Another popular WordPress plugin is WooCommerce, which adds ecommerce functionality to your WordPress website.
 It powers over 70 million ecommerce shops on WordPress, and 22% of the top 1 million sites using eCommerce technologies.

-A new challenger to the WordPress ecommerce market, BigCommerce recently launched a headless commerce solution for WordPress.
+A new challenger to the WordPress ecommerce market to go up against WooCommerce and Shopify is BigCommerce, which recently launched a headless commerce solution for WordPress (make sure to read: Intro to Building Websites with Gatsby and WordPress).
 At publication, the BigCommerce WordPress plugin has 600+ active installations and is growing daily.